lmullen/cchc/README.md

 Documentation for all of the Go packages are available at [pkg.go.dev](https://pkg.go.dev/github.com/lmullen/cchc#section-directories).

+Note that most of the programs outside of the `common` packages do not have functions that are intended for general reuse, and so those symbols are not imported.
+Thus, the documentation does not show up at the Go package documentation website.
+However, most functions in those programs are documented in the source code.

 ### Testing

 You can run the included tests with `go test -v ./...` in the root of the repository.
 (Or you can run `make test`: the [Makefile](https://github.com/lmullen/cchc/blob/main/Makefile) contains a number of helpful shortcuts.)
 Tests are also continuously run using GitHub Actions.